1,000+ Opportunities

 Adams@PacificSource. com TTY: 711 (we accept all relay calls)

-Based on current listing details, eligibility includes: Nonprofit organizations in Idaho, Montana, Oregon, and Washington.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations in Idaho, Montana, Oregon, and Washington.
+Confirm the full requirements in the official notice before applying.

 Grants for Advancing Health Equity is a grant from the PacificSource Foundation for Health Improvement, an independent private foundation, that funds organizations improving access to high-quality healthcare with an emphasis on building resilience and supporting underserved and vulnerable populations across Idaho, Oregon, and Montana.
 The foundation focuses on advancing health equity and reducing disparities in healthcare access.
 Eligible applicants include 501(c)(3) organizations or organizations meeting IRS requirements for tax-exempt status in Idaho, Montana, and Oregon; organizations may apply once per year.
 Typical awards range from ,000 to ,000 with no firm upper limit.
 No formal deadline is listed; applicants should review the Foundation's annual application guide.